Quantizing Heavy-tailed Data in Statistical Estimation: (Near) Minimax Rates, Covariate Quantization, and Uniform Recovery: Introduction

-Independently, the heavy-tailed difficulty can be overcome by some robustifying techniques, and also, data quantization under uniform dither is shown to cost very little in some recovery problems.
-Considering ubiquitousness of heavy-tailed behaviour and quantization, a natural question is to design quantization scheme for heavy-tailed data that only incurs minor information loss.
-For instance, when applied to statistical estimation problems with heavy-tailed data, an appropriate quantization scheme should at least enable a faithful estimator from the quantized data, and ideally an estimator achieving the (near) optimal error rate.
-Nevertheless, to the best of our knowledge, the only existing results that simultaneously take quantization and heavy-tailedness into account are in our earlier work \cite{chen2022high}, and these results are essentially sub-optimal.
-It remains an open question {\em whether (near) minimax rates can be achieved if only quantized heavy-tailed data are available.}
+Independently, a set of robustifying techniques has been developed to overcome the challenge posed by heavy-tailed data, and unidorm data quantization under uniform dither was shown to cost very little in some recovery problems.
+Considering ubiquitousness of heavy-tailed behaviour and data quantization, a natural question is to design quantization scheme for heavy-tailed data that only incurs minor information loss.
+For instance, when applied to statistical estimation problems with heavy-tailed data, an appropriate quantization scheme should enable at least one faithful estimator from the quantized data, and ideally an estimator nearly achieving optimal error rate.
+Despite the vast literature in this field, prior results that simultaneously take heavy-tailed data and quantization into account are surprisingly rare --- only the ones presented in \cite{dirksen2021non} and our earlier work \cite{chen2022high} regarding the dithered 1-bit quantizer, to the best of our knowledge.
+These results remain incomplete and exhibit some downsides.
+Specifically, \cite{dirksen2021non} considered a computationally intractable program for quantized compressed sensing and used techniques hard to generalize to other problems, while the error rates in \cite{chen2022high} are inferior to the corresponding minimax ones (under unquantized sub-Gaussian data), as will be discussed in Section \ref{sec:quanht}.
+In a nutshell, a quantization scheme for heavy-tailed data arising in statistical estimation problems that allows for computationally tractable near-minimax estimators is still lacking.

-In this paper, we address this question in the affirmative.
-We propose to truncate the data prior to a dithered uniform quantizer; under our quantization scheme, (near) minimax estimators are proposed in several estimation problems.
-We also study covariate quantization and uniform recovery in quantized compressed sensing with heavy-tailed data.
+This paper aims to provide a solution to the above question and narrow the gap between heavy-tailed data and data quantization in the literature.
+In particular, we propose a unified quantization scheme for heavy-tailed data which, when applied to the canonical estimation problems of (sparse) covariance matrix estimation, compressed sensing (or sparse linear regression) and matrix completion, allows for (near) minimax estimators that are either in closed-form or solved from convex programs.
+Additionally, we present novel developments concerning covariate (or sensing vector) quantization and uniform signal recovery in quantized compressed sensing with heavy-tailed data.

-\subsection{Related works and our contributions}
+\subsection{Related Works and Our Contributions}